BaguetteBoiTuna/NTPU/2024-11-03-cib_midterm_report_dante.md

 A study published in _The journal of Sound and Music in Games_ found that adaptive music enhances the gaming experience by aligning musical cues with gameplay events, thereby increasing player engagement and emotional resonance.

 Moreover, adaptive music serves as a narrative device, guiding players through the game's story and reinforcing the emotional tone of various scenes.
+For example, in the game _The Legend of Zelda: Breath of the wild_, _The Legend of Zelda: Tears of the Kingdom_ or _Skyrim_, the music dynamically shifts to reflect the player's actions and the environment, creating a cohesive and immersive experience.